 Not many expected to see a concept e-bike in the Lightweight booth at Eurobike

-Built around a carbon fibre frame and fork (naturally), the bike features a highly integrated design with the drive system, battery, lights and controls all forming a rather cohesive-looking shape.
+Built around a carbon fiber frame and fork (naturally), the bike features a highly integrated design with the drive system, battery, lights and controls all forming a rather cohesive-looking shape.
 Hidden inside the chassis is a new type of drive system that uses a string of magnets situated around the rim, which are then accelerated as they pass through the frame.

 Keep in mind that the bike is still in concept form but the designers claim a healthy 500-watt boost on top of the rider's pedaling efforts plus a sub-15kg (33lb) target weight.